ivanearisty/oss-taapp/src/mail_client_service/README.md

 ### Authentication Flow

 1. Start the service
-2. Call `GET /login` to initiate Gmail authentication
+2. Call `GET /login` to initiate Gmail authentication (the service will use Gmail auth variables from your `.env` file by default).
+   - To use the interactive login flow, call `GET /login?interactive=true`.
-3. Follow the interactive OAuth2 flow in your browser
+3. Follow the interactive OAuth2 flow in your browser (if applicable).
-4. Once authenticated, use other endpoints to manage messages
+4. Once authenticated, use the other endpoints to manage messages.

 ### Example API Calls